Adult Learn-to-Play Analysis

 Crossover MatchOf 1,285 LTP participants, 685 were successfully linked to a Ducks Archtics account, enabling analysis of how LTP participation relates to Ducks ticket purchasing behavior before and after enrollment.

-- Nearly half of LTP participants never come back.
-46% of participants drop off after their first session, compared to 34% for all adult Rinks customers.
-The gap is meaningful.
-LTP brings in new-to-hockey participants who need more than a single session to commit, and the program currently provides no structured bridge to what comes next.
+• Nearly half of LTP participants never come back.
+45.7% of participants drop off after their first registration, compared to 34% for all adult Rinks customers.
+The gap is structural.
+LTP brings in new-to-hockey adults who need more than a single session to commit, and the program currently provides no structured bridge to what comes next.

 High Priority